CamilleSalvinien/OpenKattis/README.md

 # OpenKattis

-A compiliation of OpenKattis solved problems in Python 3 :snake:.
+A compilation of OpenKattis solved problems in Python 3 :snake:.

 | Problem Name | Solution | Difficulty |
 | ------------- |--------------- |------------- |